A model of light pseudoscalar dark matter: Acknowledgements

 \section{Acknowledgements}

 SC is supported by the College of Holy Cross Bachelor Ford Summer fellowship '20-'21.
 DKG, NK and DN would like to thank Prof. Satyanarayan Mukhopadhyay and Dr. Anirban Biswas for useful discussions.
+NK would like to acknowledge support from the DAE, Government of India and the Regional Centre for Accelerator-based Particle Physics (HRI-RECAPP-2023-11).